Praetorian Palace: History

 The left wing and the portico leading from the square to the colorful via Calegaria (Čevljarska ulica, "Cobblers' Street") were the first to be completed, while the right wing dates from the 1480s.
 In 1505, the Porto del Corte was added; the renaissance gateway supports a small terrace and connected the Praetorian Palace with the Foresteria.

 The external staircase facing Tito Square was completed in 1447.
-In 1481, Giovanni Vitturi replaced peaked gothic windows with semicircular renaissance ones.
+In 1481, Giovanni Vitturi replaced peaked Gothic windows with semicircular Renaissance ones.
 The arms of the city governors on the facade attest to the fact that the balustrade was not completed until the beginning of the 16th century.
-The center of the crenellated portico features a statue of Justice.
+The center of the crenellated portico features a statue of Lady Justice.

 The main facade took its present shape in 1664, when a thorough renovation rearranged the numerous plaques and arms set into it.
 Additional ornaments and signage are fixed into the palace's Cobblers' Street wall, testifying to its status during the time it served as the seat of the city podestà (a joint civil and military authority), the Captaincy, and the Grand Council (an assembly of the city's nobility).